Constraints on the dark matter-baryon interaction cross section from galaxy cluster thermodynamics: Results

-In this work, we develop a model to constrain the DM-baryon interaction cross section by examining thermal equilibrium in galaxy clusters.
-We consider the equilibrium between heating from AGN feedback and cooling due to bremsstrahlung emission and DM-baryon interactions.
-Using a sample of 49 virialized clusters from the REFLEX catalog, with mass estimates from ACT, we derive upper limits on the DM-proton interaction cross section, focusing on velocity-independent interactions.
-Through an MCMC analysis, we constrain the cross section $\sigma_0$ for DM particle masses $m_\chi < 0.1 GeV$.
+We perform the MCMC analysis described in section \ref{sec:data} on the set of 49 clusters described above, and present details of those results.
+Running this analysis on the set of 111 virialized clusters, or the full set of 173 clusters with $z<0.2$ yields constraints within the same order of magnitude.
+With the parameters described above, the MCMC chains run on the 49 cluster set have a Gelman-Rubin statistic $\hat{R}=1.0012$ for $\log_{10}\sigma_0$ and $\log_{10}m_\chi$, indicating convergence.
+The same MCMC analysis done on the 111 and 173 cluster sets gives similar $\hat{R}$ values.

 This yields a 95\% upper bound of $\sigma_0<9.3\times10^{-28} \mathrm{~cm^2}$ for $m_\chi$ within the mass range $10^{-4} - 10^{-1}$ GeV.
 The resulting DM cooling rate is 1-4\% the magnitude of the radiative cooling rate for each cluster.
-The regions above the contours are ruled out by this model, because within this area of parameter space the cooling rate due to DM-baryon interactions would be too high and the DM and baryons would be thermalized.
+The left panel of figure~\ref{fig:constraints comparison} shows the 95\% contours for $\sigma_0$ and $m_\chi$ obtained from MCMC in the 100\% interacting DM case for $n=0$ (velocity independent) interactions.
+The blue shaded region is ruled out by this model, because within this area of parameter space the cooling rate due to DM-baryon interactions would be too high and the DM and baryons would be thermalized.
 The results are consistent with a model where there are no DM-baryon interactions.
-The expected dependence of $\sigma_0$ on $m_\chi$ can be seen solving Eqn.~\ref{equilibrium condition} for $\sigma_0$.
+The constraints are approximately independent of mass within the mass range studied, because $m_\chi << m_p$ and $T_b>>T_\chi$ (see eq.~\ref{sigma_0 expression1}).
+These results are consistent within an order of magnitude for the sets of 111 and 173 clusters described in section \ref{sec:data}.